 Depressive episodes may include low energy, low motivation, and loss of interest in daily activities.

 Bipolar I has also been known as manic-depressive disorder or manic depression.
-Individuals who are affected by bipolar I disorder have experienced at least one manic episode in his or her life.
+Individuals affected by bipolar I disorder have experienced at least one manic episode in his or her life.

 Most people with bipolar I disorder also suffer from periods of depression.
 Often, these individuals will cycle between periods of mania and periods of depression.

-When compared to bipolar I disorder, Bipolar II presents more frequent depressive episodes and shorter intervals of well-being.
-Bipolar II disorder is more chronic and consists of more frequent cycling than the course of bipolar I disorder.
+Compared to bipolar I disorder, Bipolar II presents more frequent depressive episodes and shorter intervals of well-being.
+In addition, bipolar II disorder is more chronic and consists of more frequent cycling than the course of bipolar I disorder.

 A major concern for individuals dealing with bipolar II is the greater risk of suicidal thoughts and behaviors when compared to Bipolar I.